Nimus7035/TanachProject/SamplePrograms/10RunningTheNumbers/Reports/00Readme.txt

 output from that same program.
 The "c" file is the input to SearchForPhrase.exe.
 The "d" file is the output from that same program.

+Codicil:

+The file naming scheme has been simplified in the production programs.